Thank you to Lenka Cathersides for the following research.

 Smithers Family History

 Gilbert’s father Walter was born in the 4th quarter of 1858 in Dorking to William and Elizabeth Smithers.
-Walter was baptised on the 22nd of December 1858 in Dorking.
+Walter was baptised on 22nd December 1858 in Dorking.

-His mother Alice Margaret Bishop was born on the 23rd of July 1861 in Woolwich, Kent to undertaker Charles Bishop, born about 1821 in Cobham, Surrey and Frances Charlotte Bishop, born about 1826 in Loughborough, Leicestershire.
-Alice was baptised on the 14th of August 1861 at St Mary Magdalene’s Church in Woolwich.
+His mother Alice Margaret Bishop was born on the 23rd of July 1861 in Woolwich, Kent to undertaker Charles, born about 1821 in Cobham, Surrey and Frances Charlotte, born about 1826 in Loughborough, Leicestershire.
+Alice was baptised on 14th August 1861 at St Mary Magdalene’s Church in Woolwich.
 At the time of her baptism the family lived at 60 Powis Street, Woolwich.

-Walter married Alice in the 1st quarter of 1881 in the Registration District of London City.
+Walter married Alice in the 1st quarter of 1881 in the City of London.